UWB-Adv-Data-Vis-2025-Sp/tidy-model/README.md

 For this assignment we will learn how to represent data with a statistical model and take advantage of some of the tools in the tidyverse and base R that will make working with data easier.

+## Learning objectives

+* Be capable of running, modifying, and sharing scripts to accomplish analyze data and visualize in at a scripting language (R)
+* Manage project development to store, organize, and track code using digital collaboration tools for reproducibility (GitHub)
+* Build a quantitative linear model to accompany a data visualization for statistical analysis

 ## Before you get started

 Familiarize yourself with linear regression.